mithunkk/jquery-plugins/docs/json.md

 when people create tags in git like "v1.2.3" and then do "git describe" to generate a patch version.

+## title

+A nice complete and pretty title of your plugin.
+Include jQuery (if you want) and mixed case, unlike name (see above).

 ## description

 Put a description in it.
 It's a string.
 This helps people discover your